-Each year the student will be given the opportunity to request his/her top teaching apprenticeship choices.
-The GEC will then review all requests and, in consultation with course directors, will determine teaching assignments based on student seniority, student choice, and other matters that impact student coursework/ thesis writing.
-The GEC will make every effort to match a student with his/her preferred teaching assignment.
+Each year the student will be given the opportunity to request their top teaching apprenticeship choices.
+The GEC will then review all requests and, in consultation with course directors, will determine teaching assignments based on student seniority, student choice, and other matters that impact student coursework/thesis writing.
+The GEC will make every effort to match a student with their preferred teaching assignment.
 The GEC makes the final decision regarding teaching assignments.